Self-Correction Bench: Uncovering and Addressing the Self-Correction Blind Spot in Large Language Models: Discussion

+\paragraph{Decomposing self-correction.} Our results suggest self-correction depends on at least three separable factors: \emph{knowledge} (the ability to identify and fix the error, measured by external error performance), \emph{attribution} (whether the model activates correction given the conversational role, captured by the conversational-role direction), and \emph{metacognitive triggering} (whether correction markers like ``Wait'' independently activate re-evaluation).
+Self-Correction Bench and our mechanistic analysis resolve the first two components; the effective alpha analysis provides initial evidence that the third is separable, motivating investigation in future work.

-\textbf{Benefit of error and self-correction data.} LLMs are known to exhibit cognitive bias \citep{koo-etal-2024-benchmarking,echterhoff2024cognitivebiasdecisionmakingllms,jones2022capturingfailureslargelanguage}.
-Self- Correction Blind Spot bears resemblance to bias blind spot of human, where capability of self-correction is relatively limited.
-We hypothesize that there are multiple reasons: \begin{enumerate} \item majority of instruction and preference come from human demonstration via supervised fine-tuning and reinforcement learning from human feedback\citep{stiennon2022learningsummarizehumanfeedback,ouyang2022traininglanguagemodelsfollow}.
-It leads to the scenario that for an average person, a polished and error-free response is more preferred over a response with error and self-correction.
-See the analysis in Section \ref{correction_marker_posttrain}. \item while some of the instruction data are generated from models synthetically \citep{OpenHermes2.5,li2025infinityinstructscalinginstruction} or scored by AI Feedback \cite{cui2024ultrafeedbackboostinglanguagemodels}, most generators or reward models \citep{openai2024gpt4technicalreport} learn from human feedback so that this artifact has been passed along. \end{enumerate}
+\paragraph{Benefit of error and self-correction data.} LLMs are known to exhibit cognitive biases \citep{koo-etal-2024-benchmarking,echterhoff-etal-2024-cognitive,jones2022capturing}.
+Self-Correction Blind Spot bears resemblance to bias blind spot in humans.
+We identify two root causes: First, supervised fine-tuning and reinforcement learning from human feedback \citep{ouyang2022training} rely on human demonstrations and preferences, which strongly favor polished, error-free responses over those with errors and self-correction.
+Second, synthetic instruction data \citep{OpenHermes2.5,li2025infinityinstructscalinginstruction} and AI feedback \citep{cui2024ultrafeedback} ultimately learn from human demonstration and preferences, inheriting this artifact.

-Traditional machine learning wisdom says that a model works well in production if training data resembles the production environment.

-Logically speaking, a model SFTed with lack of demonstration in self-correction of its own response leads to a model that has a limitation to self-correct.
-Unlike supervised learning, outcome-based RL encourages uncontrolled exploration of reasoning paths.
-Models are encouraged to roll out diverse generation that might contain errors and their corresponding self-correction, as evidenced in the count of correction markers in Section \ref{correction_marker_posttrain}.
-These series of errors (including unsuccessful attempts) and self-correction (including backtracking) are often found in aha moment in DeepSeek-R1\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-These error and self-correction pairs can complement the limitation of human demonstration and preference where data are mostly error-free, in every step.

-By interpreting that an error-free response is a \textbf{special} case of correct final output can allow us to collect more data that makes LLM more robust to error and also to explore because it can self-correct, which is what we are seeing in outcome-based RL.
-In fact, learning from error \citep{an2024learningmistakesmakesllm} and how to critique it \citep{wang2025critiquefinetuninglearningcritique} improve LLM performance.
-Outcome-based RL \citep{shao2024deepseekmathpushinglimitsmathematical, deepseekai2025deepseekr1incentivizingreasoningcapability} allows the model to learn in a scalable way by rolling out error and self-correction pairs, with ground-truth as feedback instead of an explicit critique.